 While in the legislature I have worked to help pass reforms that will direct more money to the classroom.
 We must allow our schools to attract the best and brightest teachers.
 These reforms reward teachers in accordance with their merit and skills, and additionally provide parents with the flexibility needed to choose the best educational opportunities for their children.
 Education is what builds the foundation for our future; we must continue working until Arizona’s education system is one the best in the country.

 Nothing is more important than the safety of individuals and families in our communities.
-Recent violent crimes and other criminal activity in our community remind us that our number one obligation is to protect our homes and families from the predators of today’s world.
+Recent violent crimes and other criminal activity in our communities remind us all that the number one obligation of government is to protect our homes and families from the predators in today’s world.
 This requires vigilance and a commitment to bring to justice those who break the law.
 We must have adequate police, fire and emergency services in order to stop crime of all kinds from plaguing our communities.

 I have worked closely with law enforcement to ensure that we adopt laws and policies that assist them in doing their jobs to protect our communities.
 I am committed to providing the adequate funding needed to enforce our laws and keep every neighborhood safe.